apache/metron/metron-stellar/stellar-common/README.md

 Any settings passed into the expression will take precedence over the global config settings.
 The global config settings will take precedence over the defaults.

+For security purposes, passwords are read from a file in HDFS.
+Passwords are read as is including any new lines or spaces.
+Be careful not to include these in the file unless they are specifically part of the password.

 ### Security

 At this time, only basic authentication is supported.